Free City

 Users can change their preferences on the Profile Page, which can be found through the navigation bar.

-(Clickable prototype to the right, and also available on Figma)
+(Clickable prototype to the right, and also available in Figma)

 Usability Testing